0xmd/Bad_IAC_demo/README.md

 ```
 - Todo: Programmatic/automated remediation of the issues

-# Preventive controls
+# Could we have prevented this sooner?
 - After a 'terraform init', convert the plan to JSON so that OPA can process it:
 ```
 terraform plan --out main.binary terraform show -json main.binary > main.json
 ```
-- Run the Rego rules in the (default) 'policy' directory using Conftest:
+- Run the Rego rules in the (default) 'policy' directory against the JSON plan using Conftest:
 ```
 conftest test main.json
 ```

 # Todo

 - Automate remediation of unrestricted SSH rules using a serverless function, or write a custom script that will describe Security Groups, apply a filter, then call the ec2 'revoke-security-group-ingress' function - This may have broader consequences and we may want to make sure we can see what else is using that Security Group.
 - Introduce more IAM PrivEsc vulns into stack and demonstrate enumeration using Checkov/pmapper

 # Pain points

 - To my knowledge there is no way to prevent the creation of such a rule via SCP - this emphasises the benefit of doing checks on IaC code before deployment
 - Should use a more advanced set of Terraform modules to streamline stack definitions